+918376837285 [email protected]

 • Medications: If hydronephrosis is caused by an infection or inflammation, antibiotics or anti-inflammatory medications may be prescribed to treat the underlying condition.

-• Surgery: In some cases, surgery may be required to correct the underlying cause of hydronephrosis.
+• Surgery: In some cases, surgery may be required to correct the underlying cause of hydronephrosis treatment.
 For example, if the blockage is caused by a kidney stone or a tumor, surgery may be needed to remove the obstruction.

 • Observation: In some cases, hydronephrosis may not require immediate Hydronephrosis Treatment.
 The doctor may monitor the condition with regular ultrasounds to ensure that it does not worsen.